HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 )
 }}

-One slight concern as we reach the end of this goal, is a noticeable leveling off of the the impressive growth of the last few years–the long tail of the internet means older legacy sites are not maintained and may never be run over HTTPS, meaning they will eventually become inaccesible to most users.
+One slight concern as we reach the end of this goal, is a noticeable "leveling off" of the the impressive growth of the last few years.
+Unfortunately the long tail of the internet means older legacy sites are not maintained and may never be run over HTTPS, meaning they will eventually become inaccesible to most users.

 {{ figure_markup(
   image="security-https-request-growth.png",